 RFID interrogators placed in strategic locations on a mining site can read RFID Tags designed to survive the crushing process.
 All information transferred to the database allows mining supervisors to eliminate the paper based process of tracking extraction deposits and keep an accurate count.

 All loading trucks can be outfitted with RFID Vehicle Tags that run into and out of mining sites.
 Vehicles transporting stone deposits can be scanned at checkpoints alerting the mining site foreman of any potential issues that may arise.
-By automating the authentication and access process, the RFID Asset Tracking System reduces bottlenecking, solving a pivotal element of mine logistics.
+We have experience in the field of RFID, which we gain when deploying and developing RFID technology to track assets.
+It is a system which reduces bottlenecking, solving a pivotal element of mine logistics.
 Mining operators will have real-time knowledge of how many vehicles they have at their disposal.
 Typical mines will have thousands of runs during the lifespan of a rock quarry.

 After extraction, crushing and processing the next step is transportation by rail, road or sea.
 Using the Asset Tracking System, railcars, tractor trailers and cargo ship containers can all be tagged with RFID Tags and be tracked using RFID Readers.
 Mining companies can track in real- time where and how shipments are transported once they leave the site ensuring the secure delivery of their deposits to the final destination.
 In addition, each RFID Tag will be recorded with specific details of the deposits including the tonnage, grade and destination points.

-Using the RFID Access Control System, RFID Badges can record the exact times when miners enter or leave a quarry while only allowing authorized personnel to access certain zones.
+The access to restricted zones may be controlled with our experience in controlling access via RFID technology, RFID Badges can record the exact times when miners enter or leave a quarry while only allowing authorized personnel to access certain zones.
 Each RFID Badge is unique and can be programmed with specific access rights.
 Every time access to a zone occurs, the details of the event are recorded into the database showing who accessed the zone and at what time.
 This provides a powerful, keyless way for mine managers to grant and restrict zone access to keep the environment secure and safe.

-Using the RFID Personnel Tracking System, RFID Badges and Readers can be employed to track mining personnel.
+Maintaining an accurate count of all personnel is an important factor to ensure safety in the work environment, we can apply our knowledge that we have gained from our experience using RFID to track people.
+RFID Badges and Readers can be employed to track mining personnel.
 Information such as the start and end times of a miner’s shift, miner location, and the ability for workers to send distress signals via their RFID Badge help to minimize worker accidents and casualties; a primary concern for any mining company.
 In addition, during muster call situations, the RFID Personnel Tracking System is able to automatically count the workers on site and identify who is still missing.

 GAO RFID’s Systems can be deployed as a standalone solution or can be integrated with other software solutions, according to your needs.